BaoDoanUit/Obsidian-Vault/Pet Project/Business/General Business.md

 Make it online

-CrawlDataServices
+2) CrawlDataServices
 - Define exactly what type of data
 - List down all functions should be have
-Attach Selenium into Projects
+- Attach Selenium into Projects

-BatchProcess
+3) BatchProcess
 - Provide analysis machine
 - Character functions
 - Email Server
 - Function Read -- Data
 - Function Extract -- Data
 - Validation All data before
--

 ETL - (Extract Transfer Load)
+- Pickup data
+- Generation Output Data

 Search - (All thing can searching)